2.1 Maximizing Profit and Decisions

 Strategy Driver #2: Value Chain

-For example, it might be more profitable for one firm to sell one of its inputs on an external market, given results from a sell-or-process-further relevant cost analysis.
+For example, it might seem more profitable for one firm to sell one of its inputs on an external market, given results from a sell-or-process-further relevant cost analysis.
 However, this move might compete with and hurt the sole supplier of a different input.
-Weakening this link in the value chain could have a very negative impact on long-term profits, even more than the short-term improvement in profits would be from selling rather than processing further.
+Weakening this link in the value chain could have a very negative impact on long-term profits, exceeding any short-term improvement from selling rather than processing further.

-I like the way this scene is filmed because it emphasizes that the information supporting this decision was literally sitting in the ledger the whole time.
-But the information was hard to quantify and analyze using traditional relevant cost analysis.
-It took someone with an eye toward strategic cost analysis to interpret it and provide a very, very lucrative long-term insight.
+I like the way this scene is filmed because it emphasizes that the information supporting this decision was literally sitting in the ledger the whole time (the accountant in me jumps for joy every time I hear that line: “June, grab the ledger, would you?”).
+But it was hard to quantify and analyze using traditional relevant cost analysis.
+It took someone looking at the ledger with an eye toward strategic cost analysis in order to properly interpret the situation and provide a very, very lucrative long-term insight.

 Strategy Driver #3: Strategic Mismatch

-Lastly, relevant cost analysis might suggest something that runs counter to the firm’s strategy Whatever gains this analysis suggests in the short term need to be weighed against the long-term strategic implications, given that the chosen strategy reflects where management expects the greatest profit over the long term.
+Lastly, relevant cost analysis might suggest something that runs counter to the firm’s strategy.
+Whatever gains this analysis suggests in the short term need to be weighed against the long-term strategic implications, given that the chosen strategy reflects where management believes the greatest customer value is over the long term.

 For example, a product differentiation strategy usually involves improving the perceived quality of the product in some way.
 This implies something for make-or-buy decisions.
 Making important inputs rather than buying them gives the firm more control over the quality of those inputs, thus potentially improving finished goods quality.

 So a firm with a product differentiation strategy might, strategically, want to make most of its products’ important inputs, even if the make-or-buy relevant cost analysis suggests buying these goods is more profitable in the short-term.
-The firm is left to weigh between the long-term benefits of making the input against the short-term cost of choosing the less profitable choice (according to relevant cost analysis, anyway).
+The firm is left to weigh between the long-term benefits of making the input against the short-term cost of choosing the “less profitable” make alternative (that is, “less profitable” according to relevant cost analysis).

 2.5 Two More Cost Terms